plone/documentation/develop/plone/getstarted/debug_mode.rst

 * Plone is slower

-* CSS and Javascript files are read file-by-file so line numbers match on the actual files on the disk.
+* CSS and JavaScript files are read file-by-file so line numbers match on the actual files on the disk.
   (*portal_css* and *portal_javascript* is set to debug mode when Plone is started in debug mode)

-* Plone reloads CSS, Javascript and .pt files when the page is refreshed
+* Plone reloads CSS, JavaScript and .pt files when the page is refreshed

 .. note::